 You may want to use Searchmetrics content optimization tools without buying into their entire SEO tool kit.
 However, this isn’t an option.

 Plenty of content marketers (and content marketing clients) are very specific about the tools they use.
-Tools like Ahrefs, SEMRush, and Screaming Monkey are popular amongst SEOs and content marketers.
+Tools like Ahrefs, Semrush, and Screaming Monkey are popular among SEOs and content marketers.
 Getting someone to completely switch over their SEO preferences to utilize an average content optimization tool seems unlikely.

 To clarify, when you’re using the Context Experience features that are a part of Searchmetrics, it’s because you’re also using the platform’s Research Cloud.

 Less than amazing user interface and a sub-par user experience

 Based on several reviews, we aren’t the only ones saying this.
 While we think the UI for content optimization is strong, the rest of the suite is lacking.

 This may or may not be a deal-breaker, as some of this stuff can be subjective.
 But if you’re an SEO who is going to spend hours upon hours nose-deep in an SEO tool, then having a strong UI and UX will allow you to work faster — whereas bad UI and UX will cause you to work slower.

 Searchmetrics pricing and plans